 An entirely different type of lean-to shed is the one also referred to as a ‘modern shed.’
 One very significant difference in this style is that the door is typically located on the highest side of the sloping roof.
 In addition, this type of shed always has a fully studded back wall and is constructed as a free-standing building, not intended to lean up against another structure.
 These sheds have the style of the lean-to design but are not technically lean-to sheds in terms of their overall construction.
 This type of shed can be great for a home studio, art studio, modern pool house and much more.
 Lean-to sheds, no matter how you ultimately use them, make a great addition to your home because they use space that is, well, just taking up space.

-Also known as: lean too sheds, lean on sheds, lean sheds and lean to roof sheds
+Known as: lean too sheds, lean on sheds, lean sheds and lean to roof sheds

-Ideal uses: gardening supply storage, seasonal items storage, pool supply storage, greenhouse and more
+Ideal uses: Gardening supply storage, seasonal items storage, pool supply storage, greenhouse and more

 Backyard placement: Next to the home, in corners, or deck